Class Presentation

 Proposal

 First, pick a topic that you would like to learn about in depth.
-The topic must be related to the broader field of computer security and have been in the news in 2022, 2023, or 2024.
+The topic must be related to the broader field of computer security and have been in the news in 2022-2025.
 The topic should be technical in nature.
 The completed presentation should be 15 minutes in length and cover content at a technical level appropriate for students majoring in computer science or computer engineering.

 Tip: The Security and Privacy News page aggregates current events from a variety of sources.